The Ultimate Guide to Instagram for Businesses: Part #1

 More and more people are using Instagram to connect with brands.
 The social network boasts over 800 million active monthly users and the highest interaction rate of any social media platform.
 In fact, 80% of users follow a business on Instagram while 200 million Instagrammers actively visit a business profile each day.

-Instagram is an extremely powerful marketing tool for brands and businesses to grow their reach, engagement, sales, leads, and brand loyalty to name just a few.
-However, it helps to approach the platform with a bit of industry know-how to maximise your chances of success.
+Instagram for businesses is an extremely powerful marketing tool.
+Brands and businesses can benefit by growing their reach, engagement, sales, leads, and brand loyalty.
+However, it helps to approach the platform with a bit of industry know-how to maximize your chances of success.

 Make an impression

 It takes less than 50 milliseconds to form a first impression, which is why it’s vital to catch your potential customers’ attention with an engaging Instagram profile.
-The first thing you should consider is your username.
+The first thing to consider is your username.
+It is just so crucial.
 If you already have other social media channels, ensure your Instagram username matches the one on your Facebook, Twitter, YouTube and/or WeChat as well.
 This makes it easier for customers to remember your brand, allowing them to easily visit your profile across multiple platforms.
+When thinking about Instagram for businesses, getting the name right is key!

 Stick to something simple.
 You only have 30 characters for your username, so it’s best to make it something memorable and snappy.
 Avoid long strings of numbers and excessive underscores.
 Not only do they look unprofessional, they also make typing your username more difficult for customers.